Baxi E133 fault code showing on boiler

 What Does E133 Mean on a Baxi Boiler?

 This error code is also used on Main and Potterton boilers (Baxi-owned).
-Potterton E133 and Main E133 are the same as the Baxi E133 fault.
+The Baxi, Main and Potterton E133 faults are the same.

 The E133 fault code meaning according to a Baxi manual: